-This is an open-label, Phase 1/2a dose escalation study with an expansion phase to evaluate the safety, tolerability, pharmacokinetics (PK) and pharmacodynamics (PD), and preliminary efficacy of CORT125281 in combination with enzalutamide in patients with metastatic castration-resistant prostate cancer (mCRPC) to identify a recommended dose (RD) for Phase 2 studies.
+This study consists of a dose escalation study with an expansion phase to evaluate the safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD), and preliminary efficacy of exicorilant (CORT125281) in combination with enzalutamide in patients with metastatic castration-resistant prostate cancer (mCRPC) to identify a recommended dose (RD) for Phase 2 studies.

 Study Type